Laotian society: Urban

-Historically, towns were located along major rivers or in upland valleys and were primarily populated by Lao Loum and small populations of Vietnamese merchants, artisans, and civil servants (imported by the French), as well as by Chinese and Indian traders.
-Migration of refugees during the Second Indochina War brought an increased minority population, which grew even faster after 1975 because officials of the new regime, many of whom were Lao Theung and Lao Sung, moved into administrative posts in Mekong towns.
-So many Chinese and Indian merchants left Laos during the war that these groups accounted for only a small portion of the urban population in 1994.
-Many Vietnamese who were sympathetic to the RLG also fled, although an unknown number of advisers from North Vietnam were posted to Vientiane and other major centers.
-The Vietnamese population was nevertheless unlikely to exceed a few thousand in any towns other than Vientiane and Savannakhét.
+Historically, towns were located along some rivers or in upland valleys and were primarily populated by Lao Loum, Vietnamese merchants, artisans, and civil servants (imported by the French), and Chinese and Indian traders.
+Migration of refugees during the Second Indochina War brought an increased minority population, which grew faster after 1975 because officials of the regime, some of whom were Lao Theung and Lao Sung, moved into administrative posts in Mekong towns.
+Some Vietnamese who were sympathetic to the RLG fled, while advisers from North Vietnam were posted to Vientiane and some other centers.

-All provincial capitals were centers of marketing, administration, education, and health care, but not of manufacturing because there was virtually no industrial production outside the Vientiane area.
-As of mid-1994, each capital had at least one upper-secondary school—often the only one in the province—along with specialized technical schools for agriculture, teacher training, or public health.
-Almost every province capital also had a hospital, but the quality of care and the availability of medicines—although greater than that in villages—were frequently limited.
+All provincial capitals were centers of marketing, administration, education, and health care.
+As of 1994, each capital had at least 1 upper-secondary school, along with specialized technical schools for agriculture, teacher training, or public health.
+Most provincial capital had a hospital.

-Everywhere, the basic village character of society is evident.
-Even in Vientiane, a substantial number of the inhabitants are paddy rice farmers, either as their main occupation or as important supplemental work.
-Government officials' salaries are inadequate to support a family, and many officials rely on family members to secure their basic rice supply by farming.
-Cities and towns are also important markets for vegetables and fruit produced in the nearby villages; the trade volume remains small outside of Vientiane but has stimulated the gradually increasing market orientation of rural producers.

-Traditional festivals and religious ceremonies are observed in towns much as in villages and are often organized on the basis of a neighborhood, which is typically defined by the boundaries of a formerly separate village.
-Family life-cycle ceremonies frequently draw guests from outside the neighborhood but rely on close neighbors and relatives to help with food and other preparations, as in a village.